State Justice Institute.

 1. Application Procedures

 In lieu of formal applications, applicants should submit an original and three photocopies of a detailed letter as well as a Form A, “State Justice Institute Application;” Form B, “Certificate of State Approval;” and Form C, “Project Budget, Tabular Format” (see Appendices).
-It should be noted that in FY 2010 the maximum amount for a CAT grant is raised to $30,000.

 2. Application Format